adamklingbaum/3pl-ify/README.md

 #### Items

-1. Create a inventory item
+1. Create an inventory item
 2. View a list of all inventory items
 3. View a specific inventory item
 4. Edit an inventory item